daniel-haider/custom-vvv-site/README.md

 # VVV Custom site template
 For when you just need a simple dev site ... with some additional features for collaborating purposes :) :)

+## Setup Default Themes & Plugins

+To install default plugins you need to create a directory 'default-plugins' which resides inside your vagrant folder (same level as www).
+Then put the plugins you wish to install inside this folder.

+To install a default theme create the folder 'default-theme' (same level as above) and put the theme inside it.

 ## Syncing Databases

 based on: https://zach-adams.com/2015/07/keep-varying-vagrant-vagrants-vvv-in-sync-across-multiple-computers/